Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## - Warp reconstructed neurons or somas to CCF

 Once the brain images were registered to CCF, the neurons (.swc format) or somas (.marker format) can also be map to CCF space for visualization, comparison and analysis.
-Swc_registration tools `binary\othertools_win64\swc_registration\` can be used for this purpose, please read [SWC registration pipeline tutorial](https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner/doc/SWC_reg_pipeline_win.md) for detail.
+Swc_registration tools `src/src_othertools/swc_registration/` can be used for this purpose, please read [SWC registration pipeline tutorial](https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner/doc/SWC_reg_pipeline_win.md) for detail.

 ## - Use 3D UNet to generate segmentation features

-With `mBrainAligner` , one can integrate different features to enhance the robustness and accuracy of registration.
+With `mBrainAligner`, one can integrate different features to enhance the robustness and accuracy of registration.
 Since brain delineation/segmentation is one major application of atlas-based registration, the registration task can also benefit from segmentation by incorporating the semantic information as a feature.

 DNNs have shown tremendous superiority against traditional methods in segmentation applications.
 We choose to generate the segmentation probability feature using a semantic segmentation network.
 We slightly modify a 3D U-Net to generate the segmentation probability (0~1) of each voxel to six main brain regions (HY, HPF, CTX, CBX, BS, CP) and background.
 Also note, 3D U-Net may be replaced by other segmentation methods to further improve the registration performance, mBrainAligner can be improved for specific applications using such an approach.